-(b) Abuse of Sick Leave.
-Falsification by an employee of a notification of absence due to personal illness, injury or exposure to contagious disease.

-(c) Possession or Use of a Deadly Weapon or a Dangerous Material.
-Possession or use of firearms, fireworks of any description, explosives, chemicals which are disruptive, explosive, or corrosive in nature, or any weapon other than a common pocket knife.

-(d) Damage or Destruction of University Property or Equipment.
+- (b) Abuse of Sick Leave.
+Falsification by an employee of a notification of absence due to personal illness, injury or exposure to contagious disease. - 1.
+First occurrence: Suspension or discharge. - 2.
+Second occurrence: Discharge. - (c) Possession or Use of a Deadly Weapon or a Dangerous Material.
+Possession or use of firearms, fireworks of any description, explosives, chemicals which are disruptive, explosive, or corrosive in nature, or any weapon other than a common pocket knife. - 1.
+First occurrence: Suspension or discharge. - 2.
+Second occurrence: Discharge. - (d) Damage or Destruction of University Property or Equipment.
 The actual or attempted damage, destruction, or careless operation of university property or equipment which may or may not result in personal injury.
 (If personal injury does result, more severe discipline may be imposed.)
 Sabotaging equipment or facilities will result in discharge.